A couple of things before we get started:

 Yes and you’ll be off to the races.
 Sit back and watch those stored procedures scroll by!
 Once it’s all processed, another window will pop up asking for your thoughts on the operation.
 Give it a piece of your mind and press

 OK to push all that out to the version control system.
 Done!

 Integrating into your Workflow

 Ah yes, this was for work.

 Version control is like insurance: When you need it, the history is there — if you kept up with the premiums.
 The premium here is remembering to commit your code.
 Just ALTERed an SP?
 Give it a quick commit.
 The week flown by and you’re not sure what you changed?
 Run a full-DB commit for good measure.
-Then when disaster strikes and you need to know when that submit stored proc stopped writing to the finance tables, you’ll have all the data you need.
+Then when disaster strikes and you need to know when that submit stored proc stopped writing to the finance tables, you’ll have an audit trail that shows it all.